Hyrex/SFML-Basketball/README.md

 Box2D Link : https://github.com/erincatto/Box2D

+There is an existing Box2D.lib submitted along the project.
 Follow the documentation and build Box2D.lib if you wish to rebuild.
-I have published the dependencies lib and setup.
 Remember to setup them again inside Solution Properties.

 You can only build x64 due to Box2D and SFML combined.